 #5 – Best Budget Rain Jacket for Hiking

 Finally – a solid budget option on this list.
-REI has been making quality affordable gear for decades and thier new line of rain jakcets refelects that.
+Montem make good quality but totally affordable gear and this rain jacket is one prime example.

 The stylish aspect of this rain jacket means you can go outside in all weather and enjoy nature, while still looking the part – and all at a snip of the price of other rain jackets for hiking.
 So if you’re hiking, and you stumble across civilization, you won’t suddenly feel out of place and I regularly wear this to go out and about.

-The jacket is windproof to up to 60 mph, and – with its sealed seams – is fully waterproof.
+The jacket is windproof and is fully waterproof.
 There are also zips in the armpits which give you ventilation; once you’ve worked up a sweat, you’ll be thankful for these!

 #6 – Best Rain Jacket for Daily Use